Ehud Olmert: Political career

-Member of Knesset and Minister
+In 1966, Olmert, then head of the Gahal (a predecessor to Likud) student group at the Hebrew University of Jerusalem, called for party leader Menachem Begin to step down during a party conference.
+Olmert was heckled by several attendees, but was applauded by Begin, who threatened to leave the conference if Olmert was not allowed to complete his speech.
+That year, Olmert left Herut and joined the breakaway party Free Centre.
+In 1969, he became Free Centre's Knesset Secretary.

-In 1966, during the Gahal party convention (a predecessor to today's Likud), party leader Menachem Begin was challenged by the young Olmert, who called for his resignation.
-Begin announced that he would retire from party leadership, but soon reversed his decision when the crowd emotionally pleaded with him to stay.
-Olmert was first elected to the Knesset in 1973 at the age of 28, and was re-elected seven consecutive times.
-Between 1981 and 1989, he served as a member of the Foreign Affairs and Defense Committee and served on the Finance, Education and Defense Budget Committees.
-He served as minister without portfolio, responsible for minority affairs between 1988 and 1990, and as minister of health from 1990 until 1992.
-Following Likud's defeat in the 1992 election, instead of remaining a Knesset member in the opposition, he successfully ran for mayor of Jerusalem in November 1993.
+Olmert was first elected to the Knesset in 1973 at the age of 28 as a member of Free Centre, now a faction within Likud.
+Olmert was continuously re-elected to the Knesset as a member of Likud until 1998, when he resigned to avoid holding dual office while serving as Mayor of Jerusalem.
+In 1988, Olmert was appointed minister without portfolio responsible for minority affairs.
+Following the dissolution of the twenty-third government, the Cabinet was reshuffled, and Olmert became the Minister of Health, serving until Likud's defeat in the 1992 election.

 Mayor of Jerusalem

-Between 1993 and 2003, Olmert served two terms as mayor of Jerusalem, the first member of Likud or its precursors to hold the position.
-During his term in office, he devoted himself to the initiation and advancement of major projects in the city, the development and improvement of the education system, and the development of road infrastructure.
+In 1993, Olmert sought election as Mayor of Jerusalem, challenging longtime incumbent Teddy Kollek.
+Olmert defeated Kollek by a large margin, becoming the first member of Likud or its precursors to hold the position.
+He was re-elected to a second term in 1998.
+He resigned before the end of his term in February 2003, after being elected to another term in the Knesset.
+During his term as mayor, he devoted himself to the initiation and advancement of major projects in the city, the development and improvement of the education system, and the development of road infrastructure.
 He also spearheaded the development of the light rail system in Jerusalem, and the investment of millions of shekels in the development of mass transportation options for the city.

 While mayor of Jerusalem, Olmert was an invited speaker at an international conflict resolution conference held in Derry, Northern Ireland.
 In his address, he spoke of how "Political leaders can help change the psychological climate which affects the quality of relationships among people."
 His speech concluded with reflections on the importance of political process in overcoming differences: "How are fears born?
 They are born because of differences in tradition and history; they are born because of differences in emotional, political and national circumstances.
 Because of such differences, people fear they cannot live together.
 If we are to overcome such fear, a credible and healthy political process must be carefully and painfully developed.
 A political process that does not aim to change the other or to overcome differences, but that allows each side to live peacefully in spite of their differences."

-Olmert ran unsuccessfully in the September 1999 Likud leadership election.
+Olmert ran unsuccessfully for the Leadership of Likud in September 1999, Losing to Ariel Sharon.